Is Starbucks Growing Too Quickly?

 The US economy has continued to grow for eight years now.
 Just because this expansion is long in the tooth doesn't mean it has to end immediately.
 However, the odds are rising of another recession in the next couple of years, particularly as some indicators such as auto sales and credit expansion start to roll over.

 While SBUX stock is unlikely to crater 75% again, like it did in 2008, I expect it will underperform the broader market in the next recession/bear market.
-While Schultz paints Starbucks' problems as mostly self-induced in the 2007-09 period (which would naturally cast him in a better light as the successful turnaround artist), it is worth asking how well expensive goods will sell, particularly with the likes of Dunkin Donuts (DNKN) ramping up competition from lower price points.
+While Schultz paints Starbucks' problems as mostly self-induced in the 2007-09 period (which would naturally cast him in a better light as the successful turnaround artist), it is worth asking how well expensive goods will sell, particularly with the likes of Dunkin' Donuts (DNKN) ramping up competition from lower price points.

 Starbucks also comes into the next recession with significantly more leverage.
 Long-term debt has risen from $500 million in 2008 to $4 billion today.
 Revenues have only doubled over the same period.
 There's nothing wrong with leverage, and it has been used to fuel a dividend and stock buyback program which rewards shareholders.
 However, with more leverage generally comes higher beta and risk to the downside during corrections.

 I'm not predicting anything as bad this time around for the company.
 However, at 29x earnings today, you need a lot to go right to make reasonable returns going forward.
 And the company's growth strategy appears to be making several of the same plays that it did in 2007, when things subsequently went very badly.
 None of this is to say that Starbucks is a bad company, far from it, but I'd require a much lower price to feel that there was any margin of safety in buying the stock.
-It's unlikely that the company will be able to open 11,000 stores in four years without opening a bunch of duds; and the stock will find it difficult to sustain anything close to a 29x PE ratio once the growth trajectory is newly questioned.
+It's unlikely that the company will be able to open 11,000 stores in four years without opening a bunch of duds, and the stock will find it difficult to sustain anything close to a 29x PE ratio once the growth trajectory is newly questioned.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.